magepal/magento2-gmail-smtp-app/README.md

 ![Magento SMTP Email Extension](https://image.ibb.co/ecWinc/Mage_Pal_Magento_2_SMTP_Extension.gif)

+Sending transactional emails to customers is a vital part of running an e-commerce store.
+Our free custom Magento extension integrates with all major email service provider and third-party SMTP server to reliably deliver messages in customers' inbox.

+By default, most hosting companies mail servers are configured to send email from unauthorized senders which prevent emails from reliable delivered to recipients.
+Therefore, most Magento store owners struggles to limit the number of transactional emails that end up in clients' junk mail.

+Emails are delivered instantaneously to their intended recipients without delays or get trap in the spam folder.

 All you need is either a (i) free Gmail account, (ii) paid Google Apps account or any other SMTP service (i.e Amazon Simple Email Service / Amazon SES, Microsoft Office365 )

 ### Benefits